blockset-corp/walletkit/README.md

 ## 1.0

-Version 1.0 is currently the basis for the BRD IOS and Android mobile applications
+Version 1.0 is currently the basis for the BRD iOS and Android mobile applications

 # Support